spectro30/docs/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md

 User can update `sslMode` & `ClusterAuthMode` if needed.
 Some changes may be invalid from mongodb end, like using `sslMode: disabled` with `clusterAuthMode: x509`.

-Good thing is, **KubeDB webhook will throw error for invalid SSL specs while creating/updating the mongodb crd object.** i.e.,
+Good thing is, **KubeDB operator will throw error for invalid SSL specs while creating/updating the MongoDB object.** i.e.,

 ```console
 $ kubectl patch -n demo mg/mgo-rs-tls -p '{"spec":{"sslMode": "disabled","clusterAuthMode": "x509"}}' --type="merge"
 Error from server (Forbidden): admission webhook "mongodb.validators.kubedb.com" denied the request: can't have disabled set to mongodb.spec.sslMode when mongodb.spec.clusterAuthMode is set to x509
 ```

-To **Upgrade from Keyfile Authentication to x.509 Authentication**, change the `sslMode` and `clusterAuthMode` in recommended sequence as suggested in [official documentation](https://docs.mongodb.com/manual/tutorial/upgrade-keyfile-to-x509/).
+To **upgrade from Keyfile Authentication to x.509 Authentication**, change the `sslMode` and `clusterAuthMode` in recommended sequence as suggested in [official documentation](https://docs.mongodb.com/manual/tutorial/upgrade-keyfile-to-x509/).
 Each time after changing the specs, follow the procedure that is described above to verify the changes of `sslMode` and `clusterAuthMode` inside the database.

 ## Cleaning up